By using this site, you agree to the Privacy Policy and Terms of Use.

 Repeat Poisoning Attempts Create Ongoing Risk

+Lead researcher Dr. Sarah Mitchell from the University of Sydney’s Faculty of Medicine and Health noted that current hospital protocols focus primarily on managing acute toxicity rather than addressing underlying mental health needs.
 The World Health Organization estimates that individuals who attempt self-harm are 100 times more likely to die by suicide within a year compared to the general population.

-The PAVLOVA-3 study tracked patients through multiple healthcare databases, including emergency department visits, hospital admissions, and death records.
+The study tracked patients through multiple healthcare databases, including emergency department visits, hospital admissions, and death records.
 This comprehensive approach revealed patterns invisible in single-episode studies and highlighted the need for integrated health system responses that extend beyond acute care.

 Long-term Mortality Rates Exceed Expected Levels